 - To make two (2) yellow balls, prepare 30 grams of dough and mix in 2 tsp mashed kabocha.

-- Combine the kabocha and dough together.
-If the yellow color is not strong, you can add more mashed kabocha, but you also need to add in more flour to be more dense.
+- Combine the kabocha and dough.
+If the yellow color is not intense, you can add more mashed kabocha, but you also need to add more flour to be dense.

 - Shape into a smooth round ball.
-If you need help making it more smooth, tap your finger in water and apply a small amount of water.
+If you need help making it smoother, tap your finger in water and apply a small amount.

 - Roll 15 white balls and two (2) yellow balls in total.